youwithouto/ProfileServiceDemo/README.md

 ## Components

-### Service
+This repository contains two executable components:
+- Profile API service (`./profile`)
+- Profile UI (`./profile-ui`)

+and other related materials:
+- The original requirements doc (`./doc`)
+- Docker files for PostgreSQL and RabbitMQ (`./docker`)

+The Profile API service can be run as a standalone service and [default values](profile/server/config.go) will be used for its configuration.
+Configuration of the Profile API service can be done using [environment variables](profile/server/config.go), and the following environment variables are supported:
+- `SERVER_PORT`
+- `DB_HOST`
+- `DB_PORT`
+- `DB_USER`
+- `DB_PASSWORD`
+- `DB_NAME`
-- Create new profiles
+- `MQ_HOST`
-- Update existing profiles
+- `MQ_PORT`
-- List existing profiles
+- `MQ_USER`

-- Profile data validation
+- `MQ_PASSWORD`

+The Profile API Service assumes the PostgreSQL DB and RabbitMQ to be available, otherwise the API server will exit.

+### Start the service

+To start the Profile API service from source:
+- Navigate to the `./profile` directory
+- Run `go run main.go`

+To start the Profile API service as a Docker process
+- Navigate to the `./profile` directory
+- Run `make build`
+- Run `make run` (assuming the server is running on port `8080`)

+### Start the Profile UI

+To start the Profile API service from source:
+- Navigate to the `./profile-ui` directory
+- Run `npm start` (assuming the Profile API service is running on `loccalhost:8080`)

+## Implementation of the requirements

 ### Web API

-- Allow HTTP access from client applications
-  - Create
+- The List, Create, and Update HTTP endpoints are implemented using `gorilla/mux`
-  - Update
+- Create and Update request payload validation is implemented using `go-playground/validator`
-  - List

 ### Web UI

-- A simple user interface to manage the profiles in React function components wtih hooks
-  - Create
-  - Update
-  - List

-### Service API
+- The Profile UI is implemented using `React`
+- Local state management is done using `redux-thunk`
+- Profile API is access via `axios`

 ### DB

-- Postgres

-- Schema: profile-service
-- Table: profile
-- Fields:
-  - Name
-  - Gender
-  - DoB
-  - Postcode
-  - Phone number
-- Constraints
+- PostgreSQL database schema is available in `./profile/database/profile.create.sql`

 ### Events

-- Event design

-- Communicate with other services when a profile is created or updated
-- RabbitMQ

 ### Containers

-- A Docker file for the service that expose the web API endpoints
+- Docker file for the Profile API service is given in `./profile/Dockerfile`
-- Run a container with the web API, the database and the message broker in it

-### Codebase/Versioning/Documentation

-- Github
-- README
-  - Instructions
-  - Thoughts

 ---

 ### Time

-By looking at the challenge specification, my first impression is that completing everything listed will definitely take more than 6 hours for me as I have to set everything up from scratch on my local development environment and I need to have a look at how RabbitMQ works as this will be my first time using it.
+By looking at the challenge specification, my first impression is that completing everything listed will definitely take more than 6 hours for me as I need to set everything up from scratch on my local development environment and I need to have a look at how RabbitMQ works as this will be my first time using it.

 Most of the time will be spent on setting things up rather than coding the solution.

-### Tasks not listed but needed

-- Library selection
-  - Database connection library
-  - Logging library
+The actual amount of time taken is around 8 hours.

 ### Assumptions